 In July 2015, we entered into a lease agreement for approximately 3,067 square feet of office space in Cary, North Carolina.
 The term of the lease is 26 months commencing on July 1, 2015.
-The monthly base rent is \$6,000 with three percent (3%) annual increases on each anniversary date.
+In 2017, the lease was extended to December 31, 2017.
+The lease expired on December 31, 2017 and we vacated the premises.

-In June 2015, we entered into a lease agreement for an approximate 44,681 square foot facility in San Diego, California for research and development laboratory, related office and other related uses.
+In June 2015, we entered into a lease agreement for an approximate 44,681 square foot facility in San Diego, California, for research and development laboratory, related office and other related uses.
 The term of the lease extends for seven years commencing on August 1, 2016.
 The base rent is \$0.2 million per month with 3% annual increase each anniversary date.
 In July 2015, we entered into a sublease for the building with the then existing lessee for a term of one year commencing August 1, 2015.
 There was no fixed rent or operating expenses due by us during the sublease term other than utilities.
+We are currently subleasing approximately 8,500 square feet of the premises to related parties.
+(See Note 9 of the "Notes to Consolidated Financial Statements.")